akamolphat/myna_selection_analyses/scripts/README.md

 This folder contain the scripts that were used to process the reads, call SNPs, and perform analyses on the data.

-The scripts in each folder are run sequentially.
+Folders are named sequentially with a two digit prefix and the scripts in each folder are executed in order.
+For example, codes in the `01_*` folder are executed before codes in the `02_*` folder.
+Within each folder, the codes are executed sequentially.
+Some folders contain more scripts than others and contain their own README.md file.

-This folder is organised as follows:
+## Structure

 ```
 ├── 01_read_processing